-United is committed to building a sustainable future and strives to minimize its environmental impact.
-In 2018, United was ranked number one globally among air carriers in Newsweek's Global 500 Green Rankings, one of the most recognized environmental performance assessments of the world's largest publicly-traded companies.
+United is committed to building a sustainable future as part of its long-term strategy and strives to minimize its environmental impact.
+In 2019, United received an A-score from the Carbon Disclosure Project for its strategy and actions to reduce the company's environmental impact, marking the sixth consecutive year that United led the U.S. airline industry in this assessment.
 Through its Eco-Skies program, the Company continuously looks for ways to reduce its environmental footprint, with efforts focused on (i) fuel efficiency and emissions reduction; (ii) the development and use of sustainable fuel sources; (iii) sustainable products and materials management; and (iv) partnering with customers and stakeholders to promote sustainability and protect the environment.

 Fuel efficiency and emissions reduction.
 Improving fuel efficiency is critical to the Company's ability to manage its carbon footprint.
 In 2018, the Company announced a pledge to reduce its greenhouse gas emissions by 50 percent relative to 2005 levels by the year 2050, and it is taking various actions that are expected to help reduce its carbon dioxide emissions over time.
-United has made significant investments in a modern, fuel-efficient fleet while implementing operational and procedural changes to drive fuel conservation.
-In addition, over 4,000 of the Company's ground service equipment around the world are electric or use alternative fuels.
-United has LEED certified buildings in Chicago, Houston and San Francisco and is evaluating ways to reduce its nonfuel energy use at other facilities in the Company's network.
+United has made significant investments in a modern, fuel-efficient fleet, including 15 new aircraft delivered in 2019.
+The Company is also implementing operational and procedural changes to drive fuel conservation.
+For example, over 4,000 of the Company's ground service equipment around the world are electric or use alternative fuels.
+United also has LEED certified buildings in Chicago, Houston and San Francisco and continues to evaluate ways to reduce its non-fuel energy use at other facilities in the Company's network.

 Sustainable fuel sources.
-United is working with strategic partners to generate sustainable aviation fuels capable of reducing its emissions and providing energy diversification.
-The Company uses biofuel from World Energy in its daily operations at Los Angeles International Airport and has sourced more than two million gallons of sustainable aviation biofuel since 2016.
-In 2015, the Company made a \$30 million equity investment in Fulcrum BioEnergy, Inc., a company that has developed a process for transforming municipal solid waste into transportation fuels ("Fulcrum"), and entered into a long-term supply agreement with Fulcrum which provides United with the opportunity to purchase at least 90 million gallons of sustainable aviation fuel a year for a minimum of 10 years from Fulcrum, subject to availability.
+United is working with strategic partners to generate sustainable aviation fuel to enable the Company to reduce its emissions and provide energy diversification.
+The Company uses sustainable aviation fuel from World Energy in its daily operations at Los Angeles International Airport and has sourced more than four million gallons of sustainable aviation fuel since 2016.
+Additionally, in 2019, the Company renewed its contract with World Energy with the option to purchase up to 10 million gallons of sustainable aviation fuel through May 2021.
+In 2015, the Company made a \$30 million equity investment in Fulcrum BioEnergy, Inc., a company that has developed a process for transforming municipal solid waste into low carbon transportation fuels ("Fulcrum"), and entered into a long-term supply agreement with Fulcrum which provides United with the opportunity to purchase at least 90 million gallons of sustainable aviation fuel a year for a minimum of 10 years from Fulcrum, subject to availability.

 Sustainable products and materials management.
 United is focused on responsibly managing and reducing the waste generated onboard its aircraft, in airports and throughout its operations.
-In 2018, United joined the #SheddTheStraw campaign, developed by the Shedd Aquarium in Chicago, and replaced single-use plastic stirring sticks and cocktail picks with a sustainable bamboo alternative.
+In 2019, United diverted over 36,000 pounds of obsolete seat covers from landfills by downcycling the covers to shredded fabric that is reusable for other products, such as insulation and carpet padding.

 Eco-Skies partners.
 United partners with its employees, customers, airports, suppliers and governmental organizations to advance its sustainability efforts and protect the environment.
 For example, United has worked with Conservation International since 1998 as part of its Business & Sustainability Council, a community of companies committed to leveraging their business experiences and resources to protect nature for the benefit of humanity.
 In addition, together with Audubon International and the Port Authority of New York and New Jersey, United launched the Raptor Relocation Program to protect kestrels, hawks, owls and other birds in and around New York-area airports and resettle them to more suitable habitats.
+In 2019, the Company and Audubon International expanded this program to San Francisco International Airport.